numba/numba/docs/source/cuda/cuda_array_interface.rst

 Design Motivations
 ~~~~~~~~~~~~~~~~~~

-Elements of the CAI design related to synchronization seek to fulfil these
+Elements of the CAI design related to synchronization seek to fulfill these
 requirements:

 1. Producers and Consumers that exchange data through the CAI must be able to do